shubham7423/fashion-backend/STYLER_API_DOCUMENTATION.md

 ## Overview
 The Styler API generates outfit recommendations based on a user's stored clothing attributes.
 It analyzes the user's digital closet (images processed through the `/attribute_clothes` endpoint) and creates stylish outfit combinations suitable for specific weather, city, and occasion parameters.

+The API supports both Gemini (Google) and OpenAI models for generating recommendations.
+The default model can be configured via the `DEFAULT_STYLER` environment variable (set to "gemini" or "openai").

 ## Endpoint: POST /api/v1/styler

 ### Description